andrasq/node-microreq/README.md

 - `url` - web address string to call to.
 If provided, it must not be the empty string `''`.
 - `body` - body to send, if any.
 A body passed as a function argument takes precedence.
+- `encoding` - if set, convert the response to a string of this encoding.
+The default is to return the raw data in buffers.
+Only the final `body` is decoded, not the `on data` callbacks.
 - `noReqEnd` - do not call `req.end()` after writing the body, let the caller append more data.
 This also sends a `Transfer-Encoding: chunked` request header.
      The caller is reponsible for calling `req.end` to launch the call.